-It’s only a small thing, but a dummy might mean a lot to your child.
+A dummy is only a small thing, but it might mean a lot to your child.
 Here are some tips for helping your child to stop using a dummy when the time is right for both of you.

 How to wean baby off dummy: things to consider